Henri Cornet

 Henri Cornet (born Henri Jardry; 4 August 1884 – 18 March 1941) was a French cyclist who won the 1904 Tour de France.
 He is its youngest winner, just short of his 20th birthday.

 Background

 Cornet was born in the Pas-de-Calais region of northwest France and was registered at birth under his mother's name.
 Then he was adopted by his stepfather, who gave him the name Jardry.
-It's not known why he changed his name from Henri Jardry to Henri Cornet.
+It is not known why he changed his name from Henri Jardry to Henri Cornet.
 He was a talented amateur—he won Paris-Honfleur in 1903—but little known beyond northern France and in Belgium when he entered the second Tour de France in 1904.
 It was his first year as a professional.
 The organizer, Henri Desgrange, promoted his unknown competitors to readers of L'Auto, the newspaper he edited, by giving them nicknames.
 He called Cornet Le Rigolo, or "the joker", for his sense of fun.
 He is described as cheerful, with wide-spaced eyes, a nose described as trumpet-like, and a generous mouth that spread easily into a smile.